vvvlladimir/Attitude-Visualizer/README.md

 3. **Channel Identifier**: Enter the Telegram channel's tag.
 4. **Start Analysis**: Click "start" to begin fetching and analyzing posts.
 5. **Manage Data**: Download or delete generated JSON files.
 6. **Visualization**: View the sentiment and popularity of posts through a graphical representation.
+The radius of each point shows the number of views of the post

 ### Enhanced UI (Optional)